 The world’s best preclinical neuroscience

 For more than 30 years, in collaboration with some of the best partners in the world, Atuka’s scientists have continued to advance both knowledge and research techniques in the field of Parkinson’s disease and beyond.
+This has led to the development of the broadest range of preclinical animal models for Parkinson’s disease.

 BEHIND THE SCIENCE